Creates a new secondary browser window and loads the referenced resource.

 The exact behavior of modal windows depends on the platform and on the Mozilla release version.

 The modal window's opener can not be on top of the modal window but it can be focused and it can still operates (e.g.: one can click a link in the opener and the opener window will load the referenced resource).
-No default beep like in old release versions.
 The modal window can be minimized inside the opener viewport but not on the windows task bar.

 Supported in:

-Mozilla and Firefox users can force new windows to always render the titlebar by setting
+Firefox users can force new windows to always render the

 dom.disable_window_open_feature.titlebar